act-rules/act-rules.github.io/_rules/link-in-context-descriptive-5effbb.md

 - Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
 Depending on this, some [semantic][semantic role] `link` elements can fail this rule with some technology but users of other technologies would not experience any accessibility issue.

 ## Background

-This rule is designed specifically for [2.4.4 Link Purpose (In Context)][sc244], which requires the purpose to be clear within the context of a link.
-Because links that do not have this, also are not clear without that context, this rule maps to [2.4.9 Link Purpose (Link only)][sc249] as well.
-In order to adequately test the [expectation](#expectation), some of the passed examples do not satisfy [2.4.9 Link Purpose (Link only)][sc249].

 ### Related rules